The Occupational Safety and Health Administration’s electronic injury tracking application is now accepting workplace injury and illness submissions.

 Electronic submission requirements

 Only employers with establishments that employ a certain number of workers need to electronically report.
 For those states covered by federal OSHA, the recordkeeping rule generally covers establishments with 250 or more employees (although there are exceptions ), and employers with 20-249 employees in certain industries .
+In Minnesota, all establishments with 20 or more employees must report electronically.
+There is no exception for certain types of industries in Minnesota's rule.

 OSHA defines an establishment as “a single physical location where business is conducted or where services or industrial operations are performed.
 A firm may be comprised of one or more establishments.”
 This corresponds with your OSHA Form 300A, which is tracked at an establishment level.